 One of the more common materials used is Formex®, a flame retardant electrical insulating material that provides a superior barrier when used as a protective part or enclosure for industrial and consumer electronics equipment.

 Polypropylene and polycarbonate materials like Formex® meet global safety standards for flame class rating, shield electricity and/or are static dissipative, are non-hygroscopic, and maintain their mechanical and electrical properties through chemical resistance.
-Such materials can be fabricated into a wide range of shapes to meet flammability, electrical surge shielding, and dielectric needs in a variety of applications.
+Such materials can be fabricated into a wide range of shapes to meet flammability, electrical surge shielding, and dielectric needs in a variety of protection and enclosure parts.

 UL-rated Formex is not the only material used to create protective parts and enclosures.